 Secondly, the collection itself is amazing.
-I’ve seen so many pieces of art that I would never have related to porcelain and so many typical porcelain pieces (like sets of dishes and tea pots) decorated in a very modern, non-kitsch way.
+I’ve seen so many pieces of art that I would never have related to porcelain and so many typical porcelain pieces (like sets of dishes and teapots) decorated in a very modern, non-kitsch way.
 I hadn’t expected to actually like the things I’d see in the museum but I really did.
 There were definitely some pieces I would have loved to take home with me.
 Unfortunately, Meissen porcelain isn’t cheap, as I could see later in the store.

 What I really liked were the porcelain paintings.
-Painting-like, rectangular-shaped pieces with cracks, cuts and brush strokes.
+Painting-like, rectangular-shaped pieces with cracks, cuts, and brush strokes.
 Modern art combined with tradition.

 Interesting was the workshop you can do as a visitor.
 Well, they call it a workshop but it’s more of a tour.
-First you’re being lead into a room with a screen where they show you an informative video about porcelain and the Meissen brand.
+First, you’re lead into a room with a screen where they show you an informative video about porcelain and the Meissen brand.
 Then you go through several rooms where each time an employer of Meissen demonstrates a stage in the production process of Meissen porcelain.

 Nice to know: around 75% of Meissen’s employees are craftsmen and all the products the company produces are handmade.

-The entire tour there’s an audiotape running through speakers in German, but at the entrance of the museum they immediately ask you what language you’d like the tour in and so when you enter the workshop area you get a headphone with the explanation in your language of choice.
+The entire tour there’s an audiotape running through speakers in German, but at the entrance of the museum, they immediately ask you what language you’d like the tour in and so when you enter the workshop area you get a headphone with the explanation in your language of choice.